Projected sensitivity of CTAO to axion-like particles from blazars with a machine learning approach: Conclusions

 We conclude that observations of blazars with CTAO will be a powerful means to probe a significant portion of the parameter ALP space beyond the regions previously excluded by experiment, helping in guiding searches for these elusive particles as part of the AGN Key Science Project.
 To this aim, in this work we have introduced an alternative approach to constrain the ALP parameter space from binned gamma-ray data, based on the use of machine-learning classifiers, which offers promising results in good agreement with the standard likelihood-ratio test.

-\acknowledgments We thank the CTAO internal reviewers, G. D'Amico, G. Galanti and M. Garczarczyk, for their insightful suggestions.
+\paragraph{Acknowledgments} We thank the CTAO internal reviewers, G. D'Amico, G. Galanti and M. Garczarczyk, for their insightful suggestions.
 F. S. would additionally like to thank A. Di Florio, F. Simone, F. Cuna, A. Mirizzi and K. Kohri for the comments they provided during various phases of this work.

 This work was conducted in the context of the CTAO DMEP working group.
-CTAO gratefully acknowledges financial support from the agencies and organizations listed at\\ \mbox{\href{https://www.ctao.org/for-scientists/library/acknowledgments/}{https://www.ctao.org/for-scientists/library/acknowledgments/}}.
+CTAO gratefully acknowledges financial support from the agencies and organizations listed at \href{https://www.ctao.org/for-scientists/library/acknowledgments/}{https://www.ctao.org/for-scientists/library/\\acknowledgments/}.
+F. S. acknowledges financial support by the EU funding program ``NextGenerationEU'' in the context of the PNRR-IR ``CTA+ - Cherenkov Telescope Array Plus'' program.

-We would like to thank the computing centers that provided resources for the IRF generation, listed at \href{https://zenodo.org/records/5499840}{https://zenodo.org/records/5499840}.
+We would like to thank the computing centers that provided resources for the IRF generation, listed at \\\href{https://zenodo.org/records/5499840}{https://zenodo.org/records/5499840}.